acgetchell/mundus-atrox/src/journals/twentieth.md

 *Avren* is full of useful information about the mushrooms of the **Underdark**, telling us which ones make water, wine, food, and other things.

 We remember that we are here to hunt Fiends for the *Society of Brilliance* and discover how they are getting into the **Underdark**.
-We decide to take a day and fashion some more secure rafts.
-That day goes well!
+We decide to take a cycle and fashion some more secure rafts.
+That cycle goes well!
 The team makes food and water from the mushrooms. *Avren* points out some mushrooms with orange and red stripes and says they are called “The Devil’s Mushrooms”, making a really strong red liquor that the Duergar like. *Calmul* busts out a still in a cloud of small, whirring, magical devices.
 No one is brave enough to drink the final product.
 We end up with 2 wine skins of the stuff, which *Avren* says will be worth a lot in **Gracklstugh**.

 *Benjamin* decides to explore and finds 3 octopodes in the tops of the tree-like mushrooms *Avren* calls Zurkhwood.
 One of them floats off ... in fear?
 Another is chewing on a Stirge.
 I like that one. *Steve* attempts to catch it and but somehow it detects ultra-sneaky *Steve* and escapes.
 Now, all 3 are gone.